The Coca-Cola plastic waste solution: Design, Collect, and Partner

 Plastic generally takes between 500-1,000 years to degrade.
 Even then, it becomes microplastics without fully degrading.

-It is encouraging to see that various sectors, from governments, industries, and communities, have developed promising solutions to plastic pollution, from implementing policies to reduce plastic waste, redesigning products, investing in more sustainable materials, and community get-togethers to do coastline cleanups.
+Over the years, global awareness campaigns have led to initiatives from governments, industries, and communities to tackle plastic pollution.
+These efforts range from implementing policies to reduce plastic waste, redesigning products, investing in sustainable materials, and organizing community cleanups.

-Take a look at the viable solutions that are being implemented around the world to tackle plastic pollution.
+Take a look at the viable solutions that are being implemented globally to tackle plastic pollution.

 The ban on single-use plastics is a remarkable achievement towards environmental sustainability.
 It symbolizes the culmination of persistent global efforts to reduce plastic waste and its negative impacts on our planet.
 Despite the potential for inconvenience, the long-term benefits for our environment and future generations are unquestionably worth it.

-At the global level, interesting initiatives have been taken by countries and stakeholders to find real solutions to plastic pollution.
-Among them is the United Nations Environment Assembly (UNEA) resolution to end plastic pollution.
+On a global scale, various countries and stakeholders have taken initiatives to find real solutions to plastic pollution.
+The United Nations Environment Assembly (UNEA) resolution to end plastic pollution, released in 2021, is one such initiative.

-The resolution, released in 2021, urges countries to enhance plastic collection, promote circularity, and educate about the plastic crisis and was considered one of the most encouraging agreements among nations since the Paris Agreement.
+The resolution encourages countries to enhance plastic collection, promote circularity, and educate the public about the plastic crisis.
+It has been hailed as one of the most encouraging international agreements since the Paris Agreement.

 The European Union (EU) Single-Use Plastics Directive banned certain single-use plastic products (like straws, cutlery, and plates) and set targets for reducing the consumption of other products, such as food containers and cups, by 2026.
 Also, it requires producers to cover the costs of waste management and clean-up of certain products like fishing gear and cigarette butts by 2024.